bazel-contrib/rules_jvm_external/README.md

 ### Overriding generated targets

-You can override the generated targets for artifacts with a target label of your choice.
-For instance, if you want to provide your own definition of `@maven//:com_google_guava_guava` at `//third_party/guava:guava`, specify the mapping in the `override_targets` attribute:
+When are using a WORKSPACE file you can override the generated targets for artifacts with a target label of your choice.
+For instance, if you want to provide your own definition of `@maven//:com_google_guava_guava` at `//third_party/guava:guava`, specify the mapping in the `override_targets`
+attribute:

 ```python
 maven_install(